 Curare | Zeitschrift für Medizinethnologie | Journal of Medical Anthropology

 Curare is a double-blind peer-reviewed journal of medical anthropology published by the AGEM – Arbeitsgemeinschaft Ethnologie und Medizin (Association for Anthropology and Medicine) since 1978.
 Articles are published in German & English.
 The transformation into an open access journal took place in 2024 with the support of the German Research Foundation (DFG), a print version continues to be published by Reimer Verlag Berlin.
-All issues since the first edition in 1978 are freely accessible on the digitalization server of the FID SKA – Specialized Information Service Social and Cultural Anthropology.
+All issues from 2018 are published online at www.curarejournal.org.
+Issues from 1978 to 2017 are freely accessible on the digitalization server of the FID SKA – Specialized Information Service Social and Cultural Anthropology and available at www.evifa.de/curare-journal.

 Online First